nautobot/nautobot-app-golden-config/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--
-    Thank you for your interest in contributing to Nautobot!
+    Thank you for your interest in contributing to Golden Config!
 Please note that our contribution policy recommends that a feature request or bug report be opened for approval prior to filing a pull request.
 This helps avoid wasting time and effort on something that we might not